 There are many types of Christians.
 And you may find that there’s a better fit for you than the denomination of Christianity (or anything else) that you grew up as.

 When you’re looking for a new church, do some research about the denomination you know best.
 Which other denominations are closely related to it?
 What do you not like about your current denomination?

 There may be another church with similar teachings but less of the aspects you don’t like, nearby.
 You just have to be open to trying new things.

 Church websites are the go-to places these days, as doing general research about denominations isn’t necessarily helpful.
-Each church interprets its faith in a different way, and their website will give you a hint as to how they do that.
+Each church interprets its faith in a different way, and its website will give you a hint as to how they do that.